 The next filter card is Gene Inheritance, which Dominant is selected.
 This filter logic is pulled from the ACMG Sample Classifier, but is based on the known gene inheritance from OMIM.
 This filter results in 9 variants where the Gene Inheritance is Dominant.
 The last filter logic applied is from the ACMG Sample Classifier, which utilizes the available variant evidence and scores it according to the ACMG guideline criteria.
-Together, this filter logic identified one Pathogenic de Novo mutation with a Dominant inheritance pattern.
-At the bottom of the Dominant de Novo filter container, clicking on the 1 in the filter logic will display the variant that has passed the filtering restrictions for this inheritance pattern in the variant table.
+Together, this filter logic identified two Pathogenic de novo mutations with a Dominant inheritance pattern.
+At the bottom of the Dominant de novo filter container, clicking on the 2 in the filter logic will display the variants that have passed the filtering restrictions for this inheritance pattern in the variant table.

 Next, we will take a look at the Dominant Inherited filter logic.
 Select the Filter Variant tab to return to the original view.

 The Dominant Inherited filter logic is based on Mendel Error, Zygosity, Gene Inheritance, and the ACMG Sample Classifier.
 The unique filter card that is used in this criteria is Genotype Zygosity, which is a computed algorithm.
 This algorithm is applied in the Either Parent is Heterozygous container, which when expanded will provide more details.
 Specifically, this card is filtering for variants that are heterozygous in the father and reference or missing in the mother, or heterozygous in the mother and reference or missing in the father.